 Create the Compute Engine instance that the code wrapper and legacy code will run on:

-- In the Project access section, allow full API access to all Google Cloud Platform services within your project.
+In the Project access section, allow full API access to all GCP services in your project.

-- Click Management, disks, networking, SSH keys to reveal advanced options, and then click the Networking tab.
+To reveal advanced options, click Management, security, disks, networking, sole tenancy, and then click the Networking tab.

 rdp-tag.
 Later in the tutorial, you'll create a firewall rule that allows external RDP access to all instances tagged with this tag.

-After the instance has been created, add a default Windows user to the instance:
+After you create the instance, add a default Windows user to the instance:

-- In the Set new Windows password dialog, add your username and click Set to create the user account on your instance.
+To create the user account on your instance, in the Set new Windows password dialog, add your username and click Set.

 Next, create a firewall rule to enable RDP access to your instance: